04 Jul 2017

 The Scholarships are meant for full length works of adult fiction or non-fiction.
 Poetry, plays, film scripts, children’s books, and short story collections do not qualify.
 Continue reading here

-Hi, I'm Julius, a writer by heart and a blogger by passion, a researcher by day and an avid reader by night, I eat and drink books everyday.
-I like writing well, and here at My Writers Bureau blog, I help others do so.
+Hi there, dreamer!
+I'm Julius and thanks for stopping by.
+I love writing well, and here at My Writers Bureau blog, I help others do the same.
 Feel free to browse around and leave a comment.
 I'll be happy to reply to you.
 You can also follow me on Facebook and Twitter.

 Latest posts by Julius Kessy (see all)